tapdata/tapdata-docs/docs/prerequisites/sqlserver.md

 <Content />

 [SQL Server](https://www.microsoft.com/en-us/sql-server/) is a relational database management system (RDBMS) developed by Microsoft.
-Atlas-View supports using SQL Server as both a source and target database, helping you quickly build real-time data synchronization pipelines.
-In this guide, we will walk you through how to add SQL Server as a data source in Atlas-View.
+TapView supports using SQL Server as both a source and target database, helping you quickly build real-time data synchronization pipelines.
+In this guide, we will walk you through how to add SQL Server as a data source in TapView.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';